*Updated October 2021*

 If you didn’t get enough of Tony’s chocolate in the morning (or if you didn’t make it there at all) head to their Beurs van Berlage Superstore in the afternoon.
 Plan to spend an hour here so that your kids can make their own chocolate bar from Tony’s incredible vending machine, and wait for it to be made bespoke and delivered an hour later.
 Whilst you’re waiting you can now head upstairs to the new eye-popping Tony’s Chocolate Bar.
 Settle down with S’mores, popcorn, hot chocolate or crazy shakes and then sugar rush your mini’s outta there before they explode!

 If you aren’t completely stuffed to the brim by the evening, head to the West of the city early to the fabulous De Hallen complex for dinner.
 As well as being a gorgeous cultural centre, the showpiece food market Foodhallen has become the go-to place for dining groups when everyone wants something different.
-I’d generally suggest this as a lunch destination for families as it can get hectic in the evening, but if your action-packed agenda doesn’t accommodate a lunchtime stop, go early and you should be absolutely fine.
-If you find that things are getting too busy in the food market, head to the Kanarie Club at the back of the hall for a booth a little away from the buzz or pop down the road to the sweet little Casa Sabatelli for a totally kid-friendly bowl of pasta.
+I’d generally suggest this as a lunch destination for families as it can get hectic in the evening, but if your action-packed agenda doesn’t accommodate a lunchtime stop, go early and you should be absolutely fine (my top tips for kids would be grab them some posh nuggets from Holy Fried Chicken or a hot dog from Bulls and Dogs and then head to the vast Kanarie Club at the back where you are more likely to find a table and a little less mayhem).
+If you find that things are getting too busy in the food market, head out of De Hallen to Nnea for the best pizzas in Amsterdam (complete with scissors to cut up the moreishly chewy dough).

 Alternatively if you’re lucky enough to be in Amsterdam on a Saturday evening in Summer be certain to check out Artis Summer Nights (ZOOmeravonden).
 The park stays open until sundown on Saturdays in June, July and August giving visitors a chance to not only enjoy the animals but to show up with a picnic and kick back on the lawn listening to live music performed in the fairy-lit bandstand, or grab freshly-made pizzas and poffertjes from the food-tents.
 It’s as magical as it sounds.